KLD997/FreeTune/README.md

   To select the values hold left click and drag over the values you want to select (doesn't work on axis).

   To rotate 3D plot hold left click and drag it around.

+  You can right click on both axis and any map value to change the axis's/map's properties.

   Every copy and paste buttons are meant for interection with programs like `Excel` and `Libre Calc`